droidthings/IntrusionDetection/Documentation/Android.md

 https://api.thingspeak.com/channels/790451/feeds.json?api_key=0YOTCS4MZRKZBFDV&results=1
 ```

-Using Retrofit HTTP client for Android we can configure the the API in a singleton class so that api can be accessed from anywhere in the application.
+Using Retrofit HTTP client for Android we can configure the API in a singleton class so that api can be accessed from anywhere in the application.

 ```
 public static String BASE_URL = "https://api.thingspeak.com/channels/790451/";